White House, Democrats trade accusations over stalled coronavirus relief talks

 Talks between the White House and Democratic leaders broke down last week, with Democrats seeking more than $3 trillion in aid.
 Mr. Mnuchin reiterated that one of the biggest sticking points was Democrats’ demand of nearly $1 trillion for states and cities whose budgets have been hit by the response to the pandemic.

-Mrs. Pelosi and Senate Minority Leader Charles E. Schumer accused the White House Wednesday of digging their heels in on the “size and scope” of the next covid-relief bill.
+Mrs. Pelosi and Senate Minority Leader Charles E. Schumer accused the White House Wednesday of digging in their heels on the “size and scope” of the next COVID-19 relief bill.

 “An overture was made by Secretary Mnuchin to meet and he made clear that his televised comments from earlier today still stand: the White House is not budging from their position concerning the size and scope of a legislative package,” they said in a joint statement.
 “Repeatedly, we have made clear to the administration that we are willing to come down $1 trillion if they will come up $1 trillion.
 However, it is clear that the administration still does not grasp the magnitude of the problems that American families are facing.”